Italian MA (Honours) 2025 entry

 Students who have an SQA Higher or a GCE A-level in Italian are required to take the following compulsory modules in first year:

-• Italian Language Intermediate 1 and 2: the core language module each semester provides a thorough and structured revision of grammar and a consolidation of speaking, listening, reading, and writing skills through formal grammar classes and practical oral language classes.
+• Italian Language Intermediate 1 and Italian Language Intermediate 2: the core language module each semester provides a thorough and structured revision of grammar and a consolidation of speaking, listening, reading, and writing skills through formal grammar classes and practical oral language classes.

 • Italian Geographies: aims to give students some sense of the complexity of modern Italy through the study of particular cultural phenomena which have played an important role in national identity formation.

-• Italian Histories: gives students a sense of the complexity of Italy's past through the study of literary texts from different historical periods considered in their different contexts.
+• Italian Histories: gives students a sense of the complexity of Italy's past through the study of cultural texts and artefacts from a range of historical periods considered in their different contexts.

 Second year modules are the same for all students regardless of any prior knowledge of Italian.
 Students are required to take the following compulsory modules in their second year:

 • Second Level Italian: develops the language skills acquired in first-year Italian modules and enables students to achieve an intermediate level in reading, writing, listening and speaking in Italian.
-Students are introduced to the study of Italian culture across different time periods.
+Students are introduced to a selection of Italian texts from a range of time periods.

 • Second Level Italian (Advanced): offers an intermediate language course for students who have passed the first semester module.
 It is designed to further consolidate students’ knowledge of Italian grammar and vocabulary, refine language skills and develop communication skills.
-Students will continue their study of Italian culture across different time periods.
+Students will study a selection of central Italian texts from different periods.

 If you take Italian in your third and fourth years, in addition to the compulsory language modules you will choose from a variety of advanced options which incorporate literary, historical and cultural studies into language learning.
 Modules at Honours level include topics such as: